 by Ovidiu Brazdau

 These explorations started as a result of entheogenic experiences that showed me new perceptual ways of connecting with reality.
-With time, I trained my perceptual mechanisms so that the entheogenic-induced modifications could become available without the use of powerful entheogens.
+With time, I trained the perceptual mechanisms so that the entheogenic-induced modifications could become available without the use of powerful entheogens.
 I describe here some of my explorations since 2014, after I first encountered the LSD experience, followed by ayahuasca/changa and other plants.

-I want to mention that I explored with these entheogens in a stage of my inner journey when witnessing awareness was already well habituated, and I was already paying attention to attentional mechanisms.
+I want to mention that I explored with these entheogens in a stage of the inner journey when witnessing awareness was already well habituated, and I was already paying attention to attentional mechanisms.
 This allowed me to see how attentional and perceptual mechanisms changed when I encountered the entheogenic realms, and the attentional flexibility exploded in a multidimensional schema.

 Source: YouTube – “Disorientation by Katie Mack”, by NCState